 div#id > span.class a|prepend = "lorem ipsum"

-Inserts the code after the element(s)
+Inserts content after the element.

 div#id > span.class a|after = "lorem ipsum"